 - C. Notification to School: Any student who has been absent from school shall bring a note from one of his/her parents or guardians stating the cause of the absence.
 A Principal may choose to accept notification in person or by telephone in lieu of a note.
 Failure to properly notify the school or the inability of the school to reach the parent/guardian to establish the reason for the absence within three (3) days shall result in an unexcused absence. - 1.
 The school shall receive notification of the cause of the absence within three (3) days. - 2.
-The school will determine if the absence is to be excused or unexcused. - D. Definition of Habitual Truant: A habitual truant is a child who has fifteen (15) unexcused absences within ninety (90) calendar days with or without the knowledge or justifiable consent of the child's parent or legal guardian, who is subject to compulsory school attendance under Florida Statute 1003.21(1) and (2)(a), and who is not exempt under Florida Statue 1003.21(3) or 1003.24 or any other exemptions specified by law or rules of the State Board of Education. - E. Truancy Procedures: If a student has had at least five (5) unexcused absences or absences for which the reasons are unknown within thirty (30) calendar days, or ten (10) unexcused absences or absences for which the reasons are unknown within ninety (90) calendar days, the student's primary teacher shall report to the school Principal that the student may be exhibiting a pattern of nonattendance. - 1.
+The school will determine if the absence is to be excused or unexcused. - D. Definition of Habitual Truant: A habitual truant is a child who has 15 unexcused absences within 90 calendar days with or without the knowledge or justifiable consent of the child's parent or legal guardian, who is subject to compulsory school attendance under Florida Statute 1003.21(1) and (2)(a), and who is not exempt under Florida Statue 1003.21(3) or 1003.24 or any other exemptions specified by law or rules of the State Board of Education. - E. Truancy Procedures: If a student has had at least five (5) unexcused absences or absences for which the reasons are unknown within 30 calendar days, or ten (10) unexcused absences or absences for which the reasons are unknown within 90 calendar days, the student's primary teacher shall report to the school Principal that the student may be exhibiting a pattern of nonattendance. - Five (5) late to school Check-Ins and or Check-Outs prior will equate to the student receiving 1 unexcused absence. - 1.
 The Principal shall, unless there is clear evidence that the absences are not a pattern of nonattendance, refer the case to the school's Integrated Services Team to determine if early patterns of truancy are developing. - 2.
 The parent/guardian shall be invited to meet with the Integrated Services Team to develop a written Truancy Intervention Plan. - 3.
 The parent/guardian shall be informed of the requirements of compulsive attendance laws, Truancy Pick-Up Program and the Department of Motor Vehicle sanctions. - 4.
 If an initial meeting does not resolve the problem, the Integrated Services Team shall implement interventions that best address the problem.
 The interventions may include, but need not be limited to the following: - referral to the School Social Work Department - frequent communication between the teacher and the family - changes in the learning environment - mentoring - student counseling - tutoring, including peer tutoring - placement into different classes - evaluation for alternative education programs - attendance contracts - referral to other agencies for family services - other interventions, including, but not limited to, a truancy petition pursuant to s.984.151, F.S.